 Did you know that you’re twice as likely to die in a house fire that has no smoke detector installed compared to one that does?
 Installing a smoke detector in your home is essential as it literally could save your life.

 Our smoke detector is especially helpful, as it is linked to our personal alarm system.
-This means that should your smoke detector go off, an automatic alert call with go through to our Care Team.
+This means that should your smoke detector go off, an automatic alert call with go through to our Response Team.
 They will respond over the Lifeline Vi Alarm unit to speak with you before contacting the fire service.

 Cook with Care

-According to the Fire Safety Advice Centre, nearly two thirds of all domestic fires happen because of cooking, with the kitchen being labelled as the most dangerous place in your home.
-There are plenty of ways in-which you can improve your kitchen’s fire safety rating, most of which involve taking a step back and thinking about things more.
+According to the Fire Safety Advice Centre, nearly two thirds of all domestic fires happen because of cooking.
+With the kitchen being labelled as the most dangerous place in your home.
+There are plenty of ways in-which you can improve your kitchen’s fire safety rating.
+Most of which involve taking a step back and thinking about things more.

 The first thing you need to do in order to avoid a fire is to keep your oven, hob and grill clean – fat, grease and bits of food can trigger a fire.
-The second is to avoid cooking cooking if you’re tired, drunk or taking medication which could make you drowsy.
+The second is to avoid cooking if you’re tired, drunk or taking medication which could make you drowsy.

 When you are cooking something nice in the kitchen you should try and avoid wearing loose clothing which could easily catch fire on the hob.
 You should also avoid hanging tea towels or cloths over the cooker and keep any electrical leads away from the area.